blitzcode/hackage-diff/README.md

 # Modes

-`hackage-diff` can operate in there different modes which determine how it obtains and parses the information about the packages to be compared.
+`hackage-diff` can operate in three different modes which determine how it obtains and parses the information about the packages to be compared.

 ### downloaddb